Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Conclusions

 This work also opens many different paths for optimization and generalization.
-A rather obvious speedup would come from the parallelization of the MPS linear algebra operations (e.g. linear combinations) or the construction of the Krylov basis in the Arnoldi methods.
-These algorithms may also be improved in terms of precision and stability, extended to other tasks, such as diagonalization in other areas of the spectrum, computation of excited states, or the inclusion of symmetries.
-The precision of the quantum-inspired representation may also be enhanced, replacing finite differences with Fourier interpolation\ \cite{GarciaRipoll2021} and an exponentially more efficient encoding of derivative operators\ \cite{GarciaMolina2022}.
-Finally, as described in \ref{app: source PDEs}, the techniques put forward in this work can be extended to other PDEs, such as equations with sources, via suitable reformulations that convert those equations into optimization problems.
+One obvious upgrade is moving from a state-of-the-art Python implementation, our SeeMPS library, to a C++ implementation.
+Early results show a 10x speedup that already makes the methods competitive with Arpack/PRIMME at even smaller sizes.
+Another obvious speedup would come from parallelizing both the MPS linear algebra operations and the construction of the Krylov basis in the Arnoldi methods.
+These algorithms may also be improved in terms of precision and stability, and extended to other tasks, such as diagonalization in other areas of the spectrum, computation of excited states, or the inclusion of symmetries.
+The precision of the MPS/QTT representation may also be enhanced, replacing finite differences with Fourier interpolation\ \cite{GarciaRipoll2021} and an exponentially more efficient encoding of derivative operators\ \cite{GarciaMolina2022}.
+Finally, as described in the appendiz\ \ref{app:source-PDEs}, the techniques put forward in this work can be extended to other PDEs, such as equations with sources, via suitable reformulations that convert those equations into optimization problems.

+Finally, given the good performance exhibited in this work, we believe that these diagonalization methods will become useful also in the study of many-body physics problems, joining other techniques used for long-range interactions, such as Chebyshev expansions\ \cite{Wolf2014}, the generalized TDVP algorithm\ \cite{Koffel2012, Haegeman2016}, the MPO $W^{I,II}$ method\ \cite{Zaletel2015}, or the variational uniform matrix product state (VUMPS)\ \cite{Zauner-Stauber2018} algorithm, that combines the DMRG and MPS tangent space concepts.

+While MPS/QTT methods have shown promise, their effectiveness remains largely heuristic---albeit with plausible convergence and error checks.
+The question of why and when these algorithms will succeed, the tensor sizes for different functions and operators, the stability under tensor truncation errors, and the resilience to numerical precision are open research questions.
+However, recent work \cite{Jobst2024} demonstrates that functions with rapidly decaying Fourier spectra can be efficiently encoded as MPS/QTT, offering a promising direction for future research and applications.